-P.E. exam is less of technical of any sort than a legal token to practice engineering service in a domain.
-Technically, it is nothing but the type of C-Level students’ exam – as long as you can get C-grades in undergrad courses, you should have no problem passing it.
+P.E. exam is less of technical of any sort than a legal visa to practice engineering service in a domain.
+Technically speaking, it is a C-Level students’ exam – as long as you can get C-grades in undergrad courses, you should have no problem with it.

-The “challenge” comes from its covering many undergraduate subjects.
-The breadth of the exam calls for a serious study.
-It is even harder if you’d left school for a while, and memory getting rusty.
+Apart from the hard-lined precondition on years of industry experience, the “difficulty” lies in its extensive coverage on many undergraduate subjects.
+The breadth of the exam calls for a devoted study.
+This is particularly true if you’d left school for some time while your memory started getting rusty.

 I took the Oct 25 2013 P. E. exam yesterday – could have selected the subject of Civil Engineering with a focus on Traffic and Transportation.
-The required part of Structure, Water and Environmental was quite new to me.
-In the end, I chose the Electrical Engineering subject with Computer Engineering as the specialized area.
+The required part of Structure, Water and Environmental was quite aloof to me.
+In the end, I opted for the Electrical Engineering subject with Computer Engineering as the specialized area.

-PE exam is nothing but one of old-school-type of exams: they are the simplest and easiest events of life.
+Keep in mind, the PE exam is nothing special but one of old-school-type of exams: they are the simplest and easiest events of life.
 Why ?
 Taking an “exam” – you are dealing with something for sure with standard answers – whatever “standard” out there.
 Real life is beyond an exam. – NO “standard” answers, or having at least 25% chances of getting it right simply by wild guess.

-For the P.E. exam itself, here are some of my suggestions/recommendations:
+For preparing the P.E. exam on Electrical and Computer Engineering, here are some of my suggestions/recommendations/dismissals:

 - The PPI Computer Engineering Reference Manual (CERM) for Electrical and Computer PE Exam by John A. Camara

-For Math, I didn’t even bother to use any calculator during the exam.
-All the numerical computation during the exam can be carried out manually by hand or by brain, mostly binary.
+Speaking of Math, I didn’t even bother to use any calculator during the exam.
+If you are smart enough to opt for this Electrical and Computer Engineering exam, you should be able to do all the numerical computation during the exam manually by hand or by brain, mostly binary.

 - The PPI Computer Engineering Sample Exam for the Electrical and Computer PE Exam and NCEES Computer Engineering Sample Questions + Solutions